fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 # Person counter

-This is the procedure to detect enter/exit the area by analyzing video with TensorFlow Lite, and sending it to an MQTT Broker.
+This is the procedure to detect enter/exit the area by analyzing video with TensorFlow Lite, and sending it to an MQTT broker.

 ## Specifications